ffcg-hackathon/.github/profile/README.md

 # FFCG Test Organization

-Everything in this organization is maintained by terraform.
+Everything in this organization is managed by terraform.